BASE44DEVS

 A.06

 A free 15-minute call to confirm scope, then either a $497 audit (for fix/migration work) or a paid scoping engagement (for builds over $9,000).
 Audit reports and scoping deliverables are credited toward the eventual engagement.
+Engagement letter inside two business hours.
 No surprise invoices.

 NEXT STEP